Continuing Education Activity

 In conventional terms, patients have been reported to be completely free of symptoms in between the attacks.
 However, it is also suggested that 20% to 64% of patients may suffer from disabling chronic manifestations such as pain, nausea, fatigue, and neuropathic features, including numbness and tingling sensations.

 The diagnosis of acute intermittent porphyria results from finding elevated PBG in urine in a random sample kept protected from light.
 Diagnostic confirmation should include quantitative measurement of PBG, ALA, and total porphyrins from the same urine sample.
 Normal values are 0 to 4 mg/L, but values may reach as high as 25 to 100 mg of ALA and 50 to 200 mg of PBG during an acute attack of AIP.

 A urinary PBG level of only 0 to 4 mg/L during acute symptoms almost rules out acute porphyria as the cause of neurovisceral symptoms.

 Although urine collection for quantification of PBG and ALA is optimal during the peak of an attack of AIP, it may be collected within a few days to weeks after the acute episode also, owing to the persistent elevation of urinary ALA and PBG for many months to years after an attack.
 The only exception to this leniency is the timed collection of urine, which arises if the patient has received treatment with a 4- to 5-day course of intravenous heme.

 An increase in plasma porphyrin confirmed by increased fluorescence emission scan peak at 619 nm can present.
-Molecular and DNA testing of HMBS deficiency is not necessary for the diagnosis, but has utility for family screening.
+Molecular and DNA testing of HMBS deficiency is unnecessary for the diagnosis but has utility for family screening.

 - Hyponatremia - most common